 - Non-disruptive — Denial-of-service exploits are reported but not executed, and test load is controlled.

 The vulnerability scanning service covers all machines in the given internet address ranges from which responses were detected.
+Customers can supply IP ranges (both IPv4 and IPv6 are supported) and hostnames.
+If you use a cloud service, such as AWS or DigitalOcean, Netcraft can automatically update your scan range for every scan, based on a set of rules that you can specify.
 For each machine detected, the services and characteristics of the machine are analysed.

 |TCP/IP characteristics||ICMP responses and other TCP/IP characteristics of the machine are examined.
 These are used to report the detected operating system (often including the version) and system uptime where available.|

 |TCP services||A table of available TCP services and relevant further information is produced.
 Netcraft’s tests identify the network service on each port — in particular, standard network services running on non-standard ports are identified and fully tested.|